ShiftLeftSecurity/sbt-ci-release-early/readme.md

 gpg --gen-key
 ```

 - For real name, use "$PROJECT_NAME bot".
-For example, in Scalafmt I use
-  "Scalafmt bot"
+For example: "Scalafmt bot"
 - For email, use your own email address
 - For passphrase, generate a random password with a password manager